 I don’t think it cuts down on baking time or adds anything to the dish by doing that first.

-So skipping that step and adding the zucchini straight the baking dish will cut down on cooking time (for you) and clean up of another dish.
+So skipping that step and adding the zucchini straight to the baking dish will cut down on cooking time (for you) and clean up of another dish.
 SCORE!

-Tips for Casserole
+Tips for Making Casserole with Zucchini

 - Zucchini casserole tastes best eaten fresh from the oven.